• Skip to primary navigation

 For Focaccia Dough

-• Mix bread flour and active dry yeast in a stand mixer fitted with a dough hook attachment on medium low speed.
+- Mix bread flour and instant dry yeast in a stand mixer fitted with a dough hook attachment on medium low speed.
 With the mixer running, slowly add water in three batches.
 Allow the flour to completely absorb the water before adding the next batch.

-• Bump the mixer speed up to high and mix until you heard a popping sound and the dough wraps around the dough hook, about 1 - 2 minutes.
+- Bump the mixer speed up to high and mix until you hear a popping sound and the dough wraps around the dough hook, about 1 - 2 minutes.
 The dough will be smooth but very sticky.

 For Focaccia Topping